Covid-19 - Why does my business have to close and will my rent be reduced?

 The Essential Services list issued by the Government has been a moving target, more or less updated (or attempted to be clarified) every day since 23 March 2020.

-The list can now be found on the Ministry of Business, Innovation and Employment (MBIE) website here.
+The list can now be found on the Government's Covid-19 website website here.

 Some businesses will be part “essential business” and part non-essential business.
 The closure order will still affect the non-essential part of the business.

 Are rent reduction provisions triggered, if my leased premises are affected by the closure order?